DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 # ThingsBoard Public Dashboard with User Registration and Device Management

-## Overview

-This project enables user to create new accounts (self registration) via a public dashboard in Thingsboard Community edition.
-It also sets up an AWS API Gateway to securely receive user data from the form without exposing sensitive JWT tokens directly.
-The data is processed via an AWS Lambda function that performs the following actions:
+This project allows users to self-register via a customizable public dashboard in ThingsBoard Community Edition.
+It uses AWS API Gateway to securely receive user data without exposing sensitive JWT tokens.
+The data is processed by an AWS Lambda function that:

 - Creates a new customer and user in ThingsBoard.
-- Assigns the public dashboard to the newly created customer.
+- Assigns the public dashboard to the new customer.
-- Creates a new device linked to the user for monitoring purposes.
+- Creates a new device linked to the user.

-By using an API Gateway, this project ensures that tenant JWT tokens are not passed explicitly through the public dashboard, enhancing security.
+By using an API Gateway, this project prevents direct exposure of tenant JWT tokens on the public dashboard, enhancing security.

 ![Create account dashboard](./assets/createAccountScreenShoot.png)

-**Security Consideration**: The API Gateway will handle communication between the public dashboard and the backend.
-This ensures that JWT tokens are not exposed in the browser.
+**Security Consideration**: The API Gateway securely manages the communication between the public dashboard and the backend to avoid exposing JWT tokens.

-## Project logic
+## Project Logic

-- **Public Dashboard**: Displays data and includes a form for user registration.
+- **Public Dashboard**: Displays data and provides a form for user registration.
-- **API Gateway**: Receives user information submitted from the public dashboard form.
+- **API Gateway**: Receives user data submitted from the dashboard form.
-- **Lambda Function**: Handles customer and user creation, dashboard assignment, and device creation in ThingsBoard.
+- **Lambda Function**: Manages user creation, dashboard assignment, and device creation in ThingsBoard.

 ![Flow diagram](./assets/flow%20diagram.png)

 ## Prerequisites

-Before setting up this project, ensure you have the following:
+Before setting up this project, ensure you have:

-- **ThingsBoard on premise**: A running instance of ThingsBoard.
+- **ThingsBoard on-premise**: A running instance of ThingsBoard.
 - **AWS Account**: To create the API Gateway and Lambda function.
-- **Email smtp configure** configure smtp credential from custom mail to be able to send mails.
-I use Zoho mail for this purpose.
+- **Email SMTP configuration**: Set up SMTP credentials for sending emails (e.g., Zoho Mail).
+This is used to send confirmation to customer email address.
-- **Sample device** create a sample device with a device profile.
-This device will be copied and assigned to new customer.
-This is necesary because Community edition does not let you to assign many customers to a single device.
+- **Sample Device**: Create a sample device with a device profile.
+This sample device will be copied and assigned to the new customer since ThingsBoard Community Edition does not allow multiple customers to share a device.

 ## Step-by-Step Process:

 ### 1. Create the Lambda Function